rabbanilham/La-Cripta/README.md

 ![Simulator Screen Shot - iPhone 13 - 2022-07-28 at 11 03 55](https://user-images.githubusercontent.com/99727731/181418211-517412a9-f0f0-420a-b64a-e9ad805bdab1.png)

-4. Live update will start automatically after entering the live update page, thanks to the `connectToSocket`, `sendSubscription`, and `receiveMessage` methods called in `viewDidLoad`.
+4. Live update will start automatically after entering the live update page, thanks to the `connectToSocket`, `sendSubscription`, and `receiveMessage` methods called in `viewDidLoad`. **Some internet provider may block your connection to the live update view.
+If this happens, try using another network or connect to a VPN**

 ![Simulator Screen Shot - iPhone 13 - 2022-07-28 at 11 03 49](https://user-images.githubusercontent.com/99727731/181418241-7878d03d-e961-4307-bb0b-abafd4525f2e.png)